antaresproject/docs/docs/getting_started/contributing.md

         </code>
      </pre>

     It is very important to start work from the newest code.
-There may be a changes which may affect to your implementation.
+There may be a changes which may affect your implementation.

 6. Create a new branch for your work based on the current master branch